Lactuca

 Lactuca, commonly known as lettuce, is a genus of flowering plants in the family Asteraceae.
-The genus includes at least 50 species, distributed worldwide, but mainly in temperate Eurasia.
+The genus includes at 117 recognized species, distributed worldwide, but mainly in temperate Eurasia.

 Its best-known representative is the garden lettuce (Lactuca sativa), with its many varieties.
 "Wild lettuce" commonly refers to the wild-growing relatives of common garden lettuce.
 Many species are common weeds.
 Lactuca species are diverse and take a wide variety of forms.
 They are annuals, biennials, perennials, or shrubs.
 Their flower heads have yellow, blue, or white ray florets.
 Some species are bitter-tasting.

 Most wild lettuces are xerophytes, adapted to dry habitat types.
 Some occur in more moist areas, such as the mountains of central Africa.